+4. The best definition of GDP is

+A. The sum of the physical amounts of goods and services in the economy.

+B.

-- 4. The best definition of GDP is - A. The sum of the physical amounts of goods and services in the economy. - B. A dollar measure of final output produced during a given time period. - C. A measure of the per capita economic growth rate of the economy. - D. A physical measure of the capital stock of the economy.
+A dollar measure of final output produced during a given time period within a nation's borders.

+- C. A measure of the per capita economic growth rate of the economy. - D. A physical measure of the capital stock of the economy.

-GDP is a measure of how well a nation is doing economically, especially in terms of its production.
+GDP is a measure of how well a nation is doing economically, especially in terms of its production of all final goods and services.